kdureidy/keycloak-user-locked-event/README.md

 1. Build the project and generate a jar file
 `mvn clean install`
-2. copy generated jar files from `./target/file-name.jar` to `{KEYCLOAK-HOME}/standalone/deployments`
+2. copy generated jar file from `./target/file-name.jar` to `{KEYCLOAK-HOME}/standalone/deployments`
 3. Enable Keycloak events:

     a.
 Login to Keycloak<br>